graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/rand_and_fp.rst

 The ``esr`` bit enables the stochastic rounding unit.
 Three of the remaining options control the generation of hardware exceptions on various conditions.
-The ``nanoo`` bit selects between clipping on overflow of a half precision number or generating a NaN.
+The ``nanoo`` bit selects between clipping or generating a NaN when a half-precision number overflows.

 Resetting the global random number seed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The stochastic rounding unit, and the TensorFlow stateful random number
+The stochastic rounding unit and the TensorFlow stateful random number
-generators both use a common global random number seed to initialize the
+generators both use a common global random number seed to initialise the
 random number generator hardware.
-Each TensorFlow IPU device has its own seed.
+Each IPU device has its own seed.

 By default this seed is set randomly, but it can be reset by using the
 :py:func:`tensorflow.python.ipu.utils.reset_ipu_seed` function.